buildbot/buildbot_travis/README.rst

 ``python``.
 However right now there is nothing python specific going on: your install/script steps can do anything needed.

-A future improvement will be to select a different VM image according to langage
+A future improvement will be to select a different VM image according to language

 Build Steps
 -----------